Faridlpz/Scripting/README.md

 # Scripting

+Folder: Python_scripts
+It contains all the scripts used to perform automation with Python as interpreter

+Folder: Linux
-This folder contains all the scripting developed by myself used in the projects
+It contains all the scripts used to perform automation with Linux as interpreter